Tuesday, March 29, 2022

 • Douglas Hofstader.

 I read Hofstadter's Godel, Escher and Bach (GEB) a number of years ago.
 A complex, innovative and imaginative book.
-During my PhD research I've been encouraged by my supervisor to think about ambigrams, a term coined by Hofstadter.
-I had forgotten that Hofstadter had written briefly about ambigrams in GEB, although I've often pondered on his ideas of recursion.
-For Hofstadter, an ambigram is a "calligraphic design that manages to squeeze two different readings into the selfsame set of curves."
-(GEB, p.
-P-19) It is something that can be read in both up and down orientations.
+During my PhD research my supervisor mentioned ambigrams.
+I did some research and realised that Hofstadter had invented the ambigram.
+Although I've often pondered his ideas of recursion, I had forgotten that he had written briefly about ambigrams in GEB.
+For Hofstadter, an ambigram is a "calligraphic design that manages to squeeze two different readings into the selfsame set of curves" (GEB, p.
+P-19).
+It is something, presented in an aesthetic visual manner, that can be read in both up and down orientations.

 As regular readers know, I often use painted binary code as a way to 'play' with and parody ideas of digital technology.
 The painted code represents the object or thing that I am painting or expressing.
 I enjoy hand painting something that is normally represented so precisely in digital media.
 In Interface, binary code for the word HUMAN is reflected in the text HUMAN.
 I am visually 'playing' with up and down orientations and meanings.
 The painting poses questions about what it means to be human in a world where human-machine relationships are increasing.
 For example, what about human work, including creative work, being co-opted or assisted by algorithms?